 Many people conduct their lives under the DELUSION that they will be kept “safe” by law enforcement personnel.
 They incorrectly believe that the police will save them in the event they are in trouble.
 Worse, they think it’s the JOB of the police to save them from bad guys.

 To be clear…. the police has NO obligation to protect you (the slogans on the side of the car notwithstanding).
 To be even more clear, the Supreme Court has ruled that the police has no obligation to protect you or save you.
 See Castle Rock v.
-Gonzales.
+Gonzales (2005).

 And, from the District of Columbia Court of Appeals in Warren v.
-District of Columbia:
+District of Columbia (1981):

 There are other similar court rulings.
 The bottom line is that the words painted on the sides of most police cars, “To Protect and Serve” are merely a trite slogan.
 It’s MARKETING.
-Arguably, it’s FALSE ADVERTISING.
+One might argue it’s false advertising.
+Yeah… I once went to a place that advertised “the world’s best clam chowder.”
+It wasn’t.
+Get over it… it’s just a slogan.

 Recently, a citizen-hero subdued a madman on a killing spree in New York City.
 While the citizen, Mr. Lozito, took care of business (while getting severely slashed in the process), the police officers were HIDING in the engineer’s cab just two feet away.
 A judge has thrown out his lawsuit against the police based on the fact that the police (and government) are NOT obligated to protect any individual.